-i had come across this recipe in a cookbook and it seemed a breeze to prepare these uttapams. no grinding and fermentation. these uttapams are made from swang ke chawal or sama ke chawal ka atta or barnyard millet flour. so they taste very different and unlike the regular uttapams made from dosa batter or other variations like oats uttapam or instant rava uttapam.
+I had come across this recipe in a cookbook and it seemed a breeze to prepare these uttapams.
+No grinding and fermentation.
+These uttapams are made from swang ke chawal or sama ke chawal ka atta or barnyard millet flour.
+So they taste very different and unlike the regular uttapam made from dosa batter or other variations like oats uttapam or instant rava uttapam.

-these are like mini uttapams as the batter does not spread on the pan. so you make small uttapams. i have topped the uttapams with tomatoes and green chilies. you can even add some mashed potatoes or mashed jeera aloo on top of the uttapams.
+These are like mini uttapams as the batter does not spread on the pan.
+So you make small uttapams.
+I have topped the uttapams with tomatoes and green chilies.

 3. when the base is cooked, flip and cook the tomato-chili side.